 - Stamp your passport at the immigration counter.

-If you’re riding your vehicle in for the first time, fill up the Temporary Imported Passenger Vehicle form which you can get it at the custom’s counter and head to Room # A15 (Big Building on the left) and show your supporting letters from both embassies to the Head of Border Custom, he will then signed on your form.
+Now, head to the Custom’s counter and they will give you vehicle inspection form as per below which you will need to take it and head to Room # A15 (Big Building on the left) and show your supporting letters from both embassies to the Head of Border Custom, he will then signed on your form after checking on your papers.

-Next, take your signed Temporary Imported Passenger Vehicle form to Custom Counter and you need to pay KIP 25,000 (RM 12 or Thai Baht 100).
+Next, take your signed vehicle inspection form to Custom Counter and you need to pay KIP 25,000 (RM 12 or Thai Baht 100).

 They will fill up your vehicle’s information into their system and give you a printed copy of Customs Declaration for Temporary Imported Passenger Vehicle (Green Colour).
 Do not lose this as you will need to return it when you exit Laos.